microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/educationsynchronizationprofile_reset.md

-# Reset sync on an educationSynchronizationProfile
+# Reset sync on educationSynchronizationProfile

 Reset the sync of a specific school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.